The Best Men’s Loafers Are the Answer to Virtually Every Situation

 That being said, there are a few items of note for nailing the loafer.
 The sock choice is yours (we recommend a pair of white pile knit joints, though), but watch your pant break.
 Too long and you’ll drown the dress shoe, too short and you’re creeping into little-boy-boarding-school-territory.
 As always, match your leathers, too — no black loafer, oxblood belts, please.

 Now that we’ve convinced you that the loafer life is a livable one, we feel it’s only fair to direct you towards the ones that you’ll actually want to wear.
 As such, we’ve rounded up our favorites, from G.H.
 Bass to Blackstock & Weber.
 Some are classically fashioned, while others sport giant lug soles or funky two-toned color blocking, but are guaranteed to worm their way into your daily footwear rotation.
-Below, the best men’s loafers in 2023.
+Below, the best men’s loafers to wear all season long.

 Ask any guy under the age of 40 what loafers he’s got on, and chances are, he’ll admit to rocking G.H.
 Bass.
 Hell, for that matter, ask any guy over 40, too.
 With over 150 years of history under their belts, the Wilton, Maine-based footwear company has been making America’s timeless penny loafer for what feels like forever, and it shows in the shoe’s functional construction, affordable price tag (you can routinely find Weejuns on sale) and iconic penny-slot look.
 Weddings, work, walks on the beach; they’re the best pair to start your loafer journey in…and maybe the best to finish it in, too.